CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv4-unicast attribute-mod med</h>

-Configures BGP to follow normal BGP procedures when generating the `MED` attribute for the specified peer group in the specified VRF.
+Configures BGP to follow normal BGP procedures when generating the `MED` attribute for the peer group in the specified VRF.
 You can specify `on` or `off`.
-If you set this attribute to `off`, BGP does not change the MED when sending an update to the peer group.
+If you set this attribute to `off`, BGP does not change the `MED` when sending an update to the peer group.

 ### Command Syntax